-A series of notices are used to keep owners and tenants informed as to displacement status, rights, eligibility (or lack of eligibility) for relocation assistance, and to provide required notices involving time limits.
-All notices sent to the owner and/or tenant will be personally served or sent by certified registered first-class mail, return receipt requested and through regular class mail.
-Notices will provide the name and phone number of the SCOR Program Manager and/or Buyout Case Manager that may be contacted for questions or additional assistance.
+A series of notices are used to keep owners and tenants informed as to displacement status, rights, eligibility (or lack of eligibility) to relocation assistance, and to provide required notices involving time limits.
+Notices sent to owner and/or tenant may be sent electronically (if recipient agrees to electronic delivery), hand delivery, or through certified registered first-class mail.
+SCOR uses ShareFile for electronic signatures, as Sharefile creates a digital date stamp that can be downloaded and saved in the system of record.

+Notices will provide the name and phone number of the SCOR Program Manager and/or Buyout Case

+Manager that may be contacted for questions or additional assistance.
 All required URA notices shall be delivered to lawful tenants only.
 URA notices are based on HUD's Handbook 1378 and the URA Regulations and generally include: